 Organizing the life of a child in the chaos of today’s fast paced life is extremely crucial as it comes with a wide variety of classes, play-dates, celebrations, submissions and examinations, all of which must get factored into the waking hours of a 7-day week.
 Planning is important to help them stay on top of their game, also so that they can backtrack on deadlines and learn to prioritize.
 However, it is not only important to organize and plan their routines, but even more so to equip them with these skills that reach beyond academic growth and achievement.
+Our personalised weekly calendars can be given as gifts or return gifts and help you stay stress-free.

 Organization is an important aspect in play (mental sifting and sorting), language, social interaction, personal management (such as self-care and taking care of one’s belongings) and academic task performance.
 It is a skill that needs to be modeled by parents and is generally difficult for children to implement and complete tasks or instructions with haphazard thoughts.
-This skill also requires support by sensible structures such as planners, time tables and to-do lists, and reinforcement by a realistic approach that is structured, consistent and achievable by a child.
+This skill also requires support by sensible structures such as weekly planners, time tables and to-do lists, and reinforcement by a realistic approach that is structured, consistent and achievable by a child.

 A child with underdeveloped organizational skills would have lack of awareness of a time frame, difficulty accumulating things required for a task, trouble processing information effectively and logically especially when learning tricky concepts in mathematics and sciences, and working towards a study plan or completing a project.
 The crucial part of organization is to understand the requirements of a task, mapping what needs to be done and understanding how and by when the task needs to be achieved.